-Academic misconduct includes, but is not limited to the sections described below.
+Academic misconduct includes but is not limited to the sections described below.
 Other acts not explicitly outlined within each section, but fitting the spirit of the code, will also be considered if allegations of academic misconduct are made.

-- 1) Cheating: Fraud, deceit, or dishonesty in an academic assignment or using or attempting to use materials that are not authorized, or colluding with others to do so (witnessing or knowledge of cheating/academic misconduct without reporting to the GC Program leadership) - Copying or attempting to copy from others during an exam or assignment - Communicating answers with another person during an exam - Pre-programming an electronic medium to contain answers or other unauthorized information for exams - Using unauthorized materials, prepared answers, written notes, or concealed information during an exam - Allowing others to do an assignment or portion of an assignment - Submission of the same assignment for more than one course without prior approval of all the instructors involved - Collaborating on an exam or assignment with any other person without prior approval
+1) Cheating: Fraud, deceit, or dishonesty in an academic assignment or using or attempting to use materials that are not authorized, or colluding with others to do so (witnessing or knowledge of cheating/academic misconduct without reporting to the GC Program leadership)

+- Copying or attempting to copy from others during an exam or assignment - Communicating answers with another person during an exam - Pre-programming an electronic medium to contain answers or other unauthorized information for exams - Using unauthorized materials, prepared answers, written notes, or concealed information during an exam - Allowing others to do an assignment or portion of an assignment - Submission of the same assignment for more than one course without prior approval of all the instructors involved - Collaborating on an exam or assignment with any other person without prior approval from an instructor - Taking an exam for another person or having someone take an exam in place of the student

-- from an instructor - Taking an exam for another person or having someone take an exam in place of the student - 2) Plagiarism: An author's work is her/her property and must be respected by documentation.
-Plagiarism is an intellectual theft and refers to the use of another's ideas or words without proper attribution or credit. - Wholesale copying of passages from works of others (for example, books, articles, films, graphics, including websites, chatGPT, or other electronic sources) into your homework, essay, term paper, comp exam, qualifying papers, dissertation or class project without proper citing or acknowledgment. - Use of the views, opinions, or insights of another without acknowledgment.
-This includes content that was generated via artificial intelligence (AI) such as chatGPT. - Paraphrasing of another person's characteristic or original phraseology, metaphor, or other literary device without acknowledgment or proper citation. - 3) False information and representation, fabrication, or alteration of information: - Furnishing false information in the context of an academic assignment. - Failing to identify yourself honestly in the context of an academic obligation. - Fabricating or altering information or data and presenting it as legitimate. - Providing false or misleading information to an instructor or any other University official. - 4) Theft or damage of intellectual property: - Furnishing false information in the context of an academic assignment. - Failing to identify yourself honestly in the context of an academic obligation. - Fabricating or altering information or data and presenting it as legitimate. - Providing false or misleading information to an instructor or any other University official. - 5) Alteration of University Documents - Forgery of an instructor's signature (including electronic signatures) on a letter of recommendation or any other documents. - Submitting an altered transcript of grades to or from another institution or employer. - Putting your name on another person's exam or assignment. - Altering a previously graded exam or assignment for purposes of a grade appeal or of gaining points in a re-grading process. - 6) Distribution or sharing of lecture notes or exam items/information to provide undue advantage to others or for commercial purposes: - Selling, distributing, website posting, texting, emailing, or publishing course lecture notes, handouts, readers, recordings, exam items, confidential or other information provided by faculty to give advantage to others or for any commercial purpose, without the express written permission of the faculty.
+2) Plagiarism: An author's work is their property and must be respected by documentation.
+Plagiarism is an intellectual theft and refers to the use of another's ideas or words without proper attribution or credit.

+- Wholesale copying of passages from works of others (for example, books, articles, films, graphics, including websites, chatGPT, or other electronic sources) into your homework, essay, term paper, comp exam, qualifying papers, dissertation or class project without proper citation or acknowledgment. - Use of the views, opinions, or insights of another without acknowledgment. - Paraphrasing of another person's characteristic or original phraseology, metaphor, or other literary device without acknowledgment or proper citation.

+3) False information and representation, fabrication, or alteration of information:

+- Furnishing false information in the context of an academic assignment. - Failing to identify yourself honestly in the context of an academic obligation.

+- Fabricating or altering information or data and presenting it as legitimate. - Providing false or misleading information to an instructor or any other University official.

+4) Theft or damage of intellectual property:

+- Furnishing false information in the context of an academic assignment. - Failing to identify yourself honestly in the context of an academic obligation. - Fabricating or altering information or data and presenting it as legitimate. - Providing false or misleading information to an instructor or any other University official.

+5) Alteration of University Documents

+- Forgery of an instructor's signature (including electronic signatures) on a letter of recommendation or any other documents. - Submitting an altered transcript of grades to or from another institution or employer. - Putting your name on another person's exam or assignment. - Altering a previously graded exam or assignment for purposes of a grade appeal or of gaining points in a re-grading process. - 6) Distribution or sharing of lecture notes or exam items/information to provide undue advantage to others or for commercial purposes: - Selling, distributing, website/social media posting, texting, emailing, or publishing course lecture notes, handouts, readers, recordings, exam items, confidential or other information provided by faculty to give advantage to others or for any commercial purpose, without the express written permission of the faculty.